-Today’s pasta hails from my early childhood days.
+Today’s tuna pasta hails from my early childhood days.
 I’ve always loved it, but my appreciation for this simple weeknight dinner has skyrocketed over the years.
 When life gets busy, this is the type of meal that I turn back to over and over again.
 It has been a favorite in my family for a long time.

 It should come as no surprise that pasta is near and dear to my Italian-ish heart.
-I’ve shared many pasta recipes over the years, but this recipe might just be my easiest yet.
+I’ve shared many pasta recipes over the years, but this tuna pasta recipe might just be my easiest yet.
 Not only does it require very few ingredients, it can be prepared in the same amount of time it takes to boil a package of dried linguine.

 I mean, what’s not to like, right?

 Growing up, my friends were always extremely skeptical about tuna pasta.
 Sadly, at no fault of its own, tuna pasta has gotten a little bit of a bad rap in this country.